 Another fairly common issue is the broken hammer shanks.
-When you press a key, there will be no sound because the hammer does not reach the strings due to a physically broken connection.
+When you press a key, there will be no sound because the hammer does not reach the strings due to a broken connection.

 We recommend you have a professional piano tuner or repair to fix your broken hammer shank.